psiinon/open-source-web-scanners/README.md

 # open-source-web-scanners
-A list of open source web security scanners on GitHub, ordered by Stars.
+A list of open source web security scanners on GitHub and GitLab (just added), ordered by Stars.
 It does not provide in-depth analysis - for more analysis or a wider range of tools, see the links below.

 Note that some large projects have multiple repos - in which case the second most relevant repo is included immediately after.